xueqooy/Association/README.md

 `Association` is a Swift library designed to dynamically associate values with objects at runtime.

-## Usage Example

-Here's how you can use the Association class in your Swift project:
+## At a Glance

-### Extend UIView with an Associated Property
+Extend UIView with an Associated object.

 ```swift
 import UIKit
 import Association